-- a) To create a memorable experience for the local community. - b) To provide a highly accessible community focal and gathering point - c) To ensure that a safe public domain represents a defining element of the centre. - d) To accommodate a diverse mix of land uses including residential. - e) To ensure that adequate land is reserved for the provision of a future School. - f) To ensure the scale of retail facilities sits comfortably within the local and regional retail hierarchy. - g) To ensure the retail centre, potential school site and sports field are connected and provide a cohesive destination for the local community. - h) To avoid duplication of parking provision by co-locating key public land uses. - i) To facilitate and encourage walking, cycling and public transport access as well as car access to public facilities. - j) To create a local retail which offers local amenity, contributes positively to the surrounding public domain and provides the opportunity for shop top housing to enhance housing diversity. - k) A highly permeable precinct that is easily accessible by pedestrian cyclists and motor vehicles but promote pedestrian activity. - Locate the precinct adjacent to the environmental corridor to maximise amenity and pedestrian accessibility. - m) The Precinct creates a sense of arrival and community identity. - n) The precinct includes public meeting and gathering spaces, squares or promenades that allow for community events such as markets and festivals. - Provides mixed use activity that activates that precinct during day and evening periods.
+- a) To create a memorable experience for the local community. - b) To provide a highly accessible community focal and gathering point - c) To ensure that a safe public domain represents a defining element of the centre. - d) To accommodate a diverse mix of land uses including residential. - e) To ensure that adequate land is reserved for the provision of a future School. - f) To ensure the scale of retail facilities sits comfortably within the local and regional retail hierarchy - g) To ensure the retail centre, potential school site and sports field are connected and provide a cohesive destination for the local community. - h) To avoid duplication of parking provision by co-locating key public land uses. - i) To facilitate and encourage walking, cycling and public transport access as well as car access to public facilities. - j) To create a local retail which offers local amenity, contributes positively to the surrounding public domain and provides the opportunity for shop top housing to enhance housing diversity.